Calorique

 8-Week Progressive Walking Plan for Weight Loss

-The ACSM recommends 200 to 300 minutes of moderate-intensity activity per week for clinically significant weight loss.
-For walking, this means roughly 45 to 60 minutes at a brisk pace, 5 to 6 days per week.
-The following plan builds progressively from a beginner base.
+CDC's baseline adult target is 150 minutes of moderate-intensity activity per week, and CDC notes that people often need more activity or food intake changes to lose weight and keep it off.
+For walking, that usually means 30 to 60 minutes at a brisk pace on most days, paired with a realistic calorie deficit.
 Before starting, use our TDEE calculator to establish your baseline calorie needs and determine an appropriate dietary deficit to pair with your walking.

 8-Week Walking Plan for Weight Loss